Act-Voyager/Act2/DESIGN.md

 All of the conference management business logic is handled by objects.

-The objects that perform the business logic are called *entities*, and live under the `Act::Entity::` namespace.

-Entities are provided via an instance of the `Act` class.
+The objects that perform the business logic are called *entities*, and are supplied via an instance of the `Act` class.

 The `Act` object encapsulates all the needed context.